Heydon/inclusive-design-checklist/README.md

 - [ ] Break up long and complex forms into discrete sections and/or screens
 - [ ] Make forms as short as possible; offer shortcuts like autocompleting the address using the postcode
 - [ ] Ensure the same content is available across different devices and platforms
+- [ ] Inform the user when there are important changes to the application state